 1 day

-This aim of this standard is to provide a process for the determination of mercury in cosmetics by means of cold vapour atomic adsorption (AAS) after pressure digestion.
+This document specifies a method for determination of mercury in cosmetics by means of cold vapour atomic absorption spectrometry (AAS) with a prior pressure digestion.

 • Standard